 - Student’s unofficial transcript

 - Current year’s attendance record and course schedule.

 Pathway is designed to support students from traditionally underserved populations.
 Program admission is not based solely upon prior academic achievement, and no minimum GPA is required to apply.
 Applications are carefully reviewed by admissions committees.
 Strong consideration is given to:

 - Recent high school grades

 - Motivation and capacity to transfer and earn a bachelor’s degree

-Pathway applicants may also be asked to compete an individual or small-group interview with a Pathway Counselor at their high school.
+Pathway applicants may also be asked to complete an individual or small-group interview with a Pathway Counselor at their high school.

 Accepting the Offer of Admission:

-Students are notified by VCCS student email of their admission to the Pathway Program.
-To accept the offer of admission, students must return their Student Contract to the Pathway Counselor at their high school by the posted due date.
+Students are notified by personal email of their admission to the Pathway Program.
+To accept the offer of admission, students must follow the directions in the acceptance email and submit their Student Contract to the Pathway program by the posted due date.
 Students who are offered admission to Pathway but fail to return a Student Contract by the deadline will be permanently removed from the program.

-Additionally, students who submit a Student Contract but fail to meet the participation requirements as outlined in the contract and/or do not apply to attend Northern Virginia Community College by May 1 of their senior year of high school will be permanently removed from the program.
+Additionally, students who submit a Student Contract but fail to meet the participation requirements as outlined in the contract will be permanently removed from the program.